cosmos/cosmos-sdk/UPGRADING.md

 ### Config files

-A new tool has been created for migrating configuration of the SDK.
+Confix is a new SDK tool for modifying and migrating configuration of the SDK.
+It is the replacement of the `config.Cmd` command from the `client/config` package.

 Use the following command to migrate your configuration:

 ```bash
 simd config migrate v0.50